Learning V1 Simple Cells with Vector Representation of Local Content and Matrix Representation of Local Motion: Experiments

 In the above experiment, we fix the size of the convolutional filters ($16 \times 16$ pixels).
-A more reasonable model is to have different sizes of convolutional filters, with small size filters capturing high frequency content and big size filters capturing low frequency content.
-For fixed size filters, they should only account for the image content within a frequency band.
-To this end, we smooth every image by two Gaussian smoothing kenels (kernel size $8$, $\sigma = 1, 4$), and take the difference between the two smoothed images as the input image of the model.
-The effect of the two smoothing kernels is similar to a bandpass filter, so that the input images are constrained within a certain range of frequencies.
-The learned filters on V1Deform are shown in \ref{fig: filters2}(a).
-Again for every unit, we fit it by a two dimensional Gabor function, resulting in an average fitting $r^2 = 0.83$ ($\text{std}=0.12$).
-Following the analysis of \cite{ringach2002spatial, rehn2007network}, a scatter plot of $n_x = \sigma_xf$ versus $n_y = \sigma_yf$ is constructed in Figure \ref{fig: filters2}(b) based on the fitted parameters, where $n_x$ and $n_y$ represent the width and length of the Gabor envelopes measured in periods of the cosine waves.
-Compared to Sparsenet \cite{olshausen1996emergence, olshausen1997sparse}, the learned units by our model have more similar structure to the receptive fields of macaque monkey.
+A more reasonable model is to have different sizes of convolutional filters, with small size filters capturing high-frequency content and large size filters capturing low-frequency content.
+For fixed-size filters, they should only account for the image content within a frequency band.
+To this end, we smooth every image by two Gaussian smoothing kernels (kernel size $8$, $\sigma = 1, 4$), and take the difference between the two smoothed images as the input image of the model.
+The effect of the two smoothing kernels is similar to a bandpass filter so that the input images are constrained within a certain range of frequencies.
+The learned filters on V1Deform dataset are shown in Fig \ref{fig: filters2}(a).
+We also fit every unit by a two dimensional Gabor function, resulting in an average fitting $r^2 = 0.83$ ($\text{std}=0.12$).
+Following the analysis of \cite{ringach2002spatial,rehn2007network}, a scatter plot of $n_x = \sigma_xf$ versus $n_y = \sigma_yf$ is constructed in Fig. \ref{fig: filters2}(b) based on the fitted parameters, where $n_x$ and $n_y$ represent the width and length of the Gabor envelopes measured in periods of the cosine waves.
+Compared to the sparse coding model (a.k.a.
+Sparsenet) \cite{olshausen1996emergence,olshausen1997sparse}, the units learned by our model have more similar structure to the receptive fields of simples cells of Macaque monkey.

-We also show profile of the learned units within each sub-vector in Figure \ref{fig: filters2}(c).
-Within each sub-vector, the frequency $f$ and orientation $\theta$ of the paired units tends to be the same.
-More importantly, most of the paired units differ in phase $\phi$ by approximately $\pi/2$, consistent with the quadratic phase relationship between adjacent simple cells \cite{pollen1981phase, emerson1997quadrature}.
+We also quantitatively compare the learned units within each sub-vector in Fig. \ref{fig: filters2}(c).
+Within each sub-vector, the frequency $f$ and orientation $\theta$ of the paired units tend to be the same.
+More importantly, most of the paired units differ in phase $\phi$ by approximately $\pi/2$, consistent with the quadrature phase relationship between adjacent simple cells \cite{pollen1981phase,emerson1997quadrature}.